Take back control of one's relationships

 Take back control of our needs,

-desires and boundaries can be difficult individually, but it can also be a challenge in our relationships.
-Today I wanted to give you my infallible advice to help you clearly identify your needs.
+'Desires and limits can be difficult individually, but they can also represent a challenge in our relationships.
+I wanted to give you my foolproof tips today to help you clearly identify your needs.'

-First, make a list of all your past relationships (romantic, friendly and sexual).
+First, make a list of all your past relationships (romantic, friendships, and sexual).

-Then take the time to analyze what they have given you and what they have taken away from you.
-This little exercise will allow you to better understand your preferences and your limits.
+Then, take the time to analyze what they have brought you and what they have taken away.
+This little exercise will help you better understand your preferences and your limits.

-From your list, you can make a list of absolute yes's and absolute no's when it comes to relationships.
+From your list, you will be able to establish a list of absolute yeses and absolute nos regarding relationships.
 These are non-negotiable criteria that will guide your future choices.
-For example, you can include in your absolute yeses things like communication, respecting your emotions, and trust.
+For example, you can include in your absolute yeses elements such as communication, respect for your emotions, and trust.

 An example of a list you can make,